cdjq/DFRobot_RP2040_SCI/README.md

   /**
    * @fn getValue(char *keys)
-   * @brief Get data values of the properties with name of keys in the connected sensors on all the ports, separate multiple property values with ','
+   * @brief Get the attribute data values named keys of all sensors connected to all ports.
+Separate attribute values using ","
-   * @param keys  Sensor property name
+   * @param keys  Sensor attribute name
-   * @return Data values of the properties with name of keys in the connected sensors on all the ports, separate multiple property values with ','
+   * @return The attribute data values named keys of all sensors connected to all ports.
+Separate attribute values using ","
    * @n For example, Temp_Air:  28.65,28.65
    */
   String getValue(char *keys);
   /**
    * @fn getValue(eInterfaceList_t inf, char *keys)
-   * @brief Get data values of the properties with name of keys in the connected sensors on the designated ports, separate multiple property values with ','
+   * @brief Get the attribute data values named keys of the sensors connected to the designated port.
+Separate attribute values using ","
    * @param inf    Port select, and parameter search range
-   * @n     ePort1                                          Select Port1, and find values of properties with the name of keys in the connected sensors on all the A&D ports
+   * @n     ePort1                                          Select Port1, and find attribute data values named keys of the sensors connected to A&D ports
-   * @n     ePort2                                          Select Port2, and find values of properties with the name of keys in the connected sensors on all the I2C&UART1 ports
+   * @n     ePort2                                          Select Port2, and find attribute data values named keys of the sensors connected to I2C&UART1 ports
-   * @n     ePort3                                          Select Port3, and find values of properties with the name of keys in the connected sensors on all the I2C&UART2 ports
+   * @n     ePort3                                          Select Port3, and find attribute data values named keys of the sensors connected to I2C&UART2 ports
-   * @n     eALL  or  (ePort1 | ePort2 | ePort3)            Select Port1, Port2 & Port3, and find values of properties with the name of keys in the connected sensors on all the ports
+   * @n     eALL  or  (ePort1 | ePort2 | ePort3)            Select ePort1, ePort2 & ePort3, and find attribute data values named keys of all sensors
-   * @param keys  Sensor property name
+   * @param keys  Sensor attribute name
-   * @return Get data values of the properties with name of keys in the connected sensors on the designated ports, separate multiple property values with ','
+   * @return The attribute data values named keys of the sensors connected to the designated port.
+Separate attribute values using ","
    * @n For example, Temp_Air:  28.65,28.65
    */
   String getValue(eInterfaceList_t inf, char *keys);